 Want to know how you can help your pup live a longer, happier life?
 Below are some factors that help determine a canine’s lifespan.

-A dog with a proper, nutritious diet and exercise can live longer than one without.
+A dog with a proper, nutritious diet can live longer than one without, so always purchase the best you can afford.
 In addition, taking your furry friend to annual wellness exams at the veterinarian and getting its booster shots can result in a healthy dog with a longer lifespan.

 Inbreeding vs Cross Breeding